Virginia Field: Television

 During the Perry Mason series on CBS from 1957 to 1966, Field made six guest appearances.
 She played Irene Collaro in the 1958 episode "The Case of the Prodigal Parent".
 In both the 1960 episode, "The Case of the Provocative Protege", and the 1962 episode, "The Case of the Polka Dot Pony", she played the murderer.
+She played a widow trying to communicate with the spirit of her late son in the 1961 episode "The Case of the Meddling Medium."
 In the 1964 episode, "The Case of the Simple Simon", Field played the role of Mason's client and defendant Ramona Carver.
 She also appeared as Lotta Langley in an episode of the ABC series The Rebel, starring Nick Adams.

 Field was a regular participant on Pantomime Quiz, and had the role of Josephine Dunning in the pilot for Meet the Girls, a comedy aired on CBS in August 1960.

 Recognition

 Field has a star at 1751 Vine Street, Los Angeles on the Hollywood Walk of Fame, dedicated 8 February 1960.

 Marriages

 Field married three times.
 Her spouses included actors Paul Douglas and Willard Parker.
 Douglas and she had a daughter, Margaret Field Douglas.
 In 1947, she married Howard Grode, a composer and musician.